-This area is a long east-west running ridgline typical of the unique geology and ecology of the Klamath Mountains.
-It contains the head-waters for a number of stream, large mature conifers, and open alpine meadows.
+This area is a long east-west running ridgeline typical of the unique geology and ecology of the Klamath Mountains.
+It contains the headwaters for a number of streams, large mature conifers, and open alpine meadows.

 Ecoregions